NawafCraft/BetterRaw/README.md

   That will display on his screen :
   Hi, I'm using tellraw :)
 ####WARNING > You MUST type the EXACT username of the player.
 If you type "/tellraw Stev Hi, I'm using tellraw :)" that won't display anythink on his screen!
+#•To do
+– Fix bugs (if found)
+– Make more that 1 word in the command
+– Adding a custom message for the sender
+– Adding everyone tellraw
+– Adding a world tellraw